Retail AI web assistant: Beyond browsing /

 • Late renewal messaging

-• Lots of users prefer contacting Call Centres, thinking they’ll get a better deal
+• Users prefer contacting Call Centres, thinking they’ll get a better deal

 • Navigation is either hard or complex